 U.S. factory orders increase 1.2% in August

-October 5, 2017 by Matt Ott The Associated Press
+By Matt Ott The Associated Press

 Oct.
 5, 2017 – Orders at U.S. factories increased by 1.2 per cent in August, driven by strong gains in aluminum and other metals, industrial machinery and autos.